KishorShaw/Book-Review/README.md

 EXECUTION:

-1. After Successful compilation open your browser and hit http://localhost:8080/book/get
+1. After Successful execution, open your browser and hit http://localhost:8080/book/get

 This will show you actual data in json format serialized from database.